Your Directors are pleased to present the 9th Annual Report and AuditedAccounts for the financial year ended March 31 2017.

 Your Company has adopted Prevention of Sexual Harassment (POSH) policy.
 A separateinternal Committee has been constituted under the policy.
 No complaints were receivedunder POSH during the year ended March 31 2017.

 The Board has adopted a policy which lays down a framework in relation to remunerationof Directors Key Managerial Personnel and Senior Management of the Company.
 The policyalso lays down the criteria for selection and appointment of Board members.
 The details ofthe policy are provided in the "Report on Corporate Governance" Annexure F tothis Report.

 13. CORPORATE SOCIAL RESPONSIBILITY (CSR) INITIATIVES AND PROGRAMS:

-The Company has started several activities under CSR initiatives in the area ofeducation rural development and promoting health care in and around its area ofoperations and local area at Silvassa DNH.
+The Company has initiated activities under CSR initiatives in the area of educationvocational training rural development and promoting healthcare in and around its area ofoperations and local area at Silvassa DNH.
 These projects are in accordance with scheduleVII of the Companies Act 2013 and Company's CSR policy.

-A report on CSR activities as required under Companies (Corporate SocialResponsibilities Policy) Rules 2014 is set out in Annexure A forming part of thisReport.
+A report on CSR activities as required under Companies (Corporate socialresponsibilities Policy) Rules 2014 is set out in Annexure A forming part of thisReport.